hashgraph/hedera-improvement-proposal/HIP/hip-0000-Hedera-Signing-Protocol.md

 3. The Server generates a list of Clients and the Account IDs that the Clients manage
 4. The User selects the desired account which they want to perform the transaction.
 5. The Server creates a transaction, freezes it, and JSONifies it for use as txnObject in Step 6.
-6. The Server then sends a sendTransaction RPC to the Client.
-This RPC method is standardized as part of the protocol and initializes the connection between the Server and the Client.
+6. The Server sends a sendTransaction RPC to the Client, with txnObject as a param.
 7. The Client displays the transaction to the User and prompts the user to Sign the transaction or Cancel.
 8. The Client executes the signed transaction, and sends a response to the Server (transaction Receipt, or cancel).